mmichlin66/mimbl/README.md

 }
  ```

-The .tsx files must import the mimbl module as mim: import * as mim from "mimbl":
+The .tsx files must import the Mimbl module as mim: import * as mim from "mimbl":

 ```tsx
 import * as mim from "mimbl"